 I was proven wrong.
 When I did make the jump, I paid the large fee and I never regretted it; it set me up on a wonderful journey with lots of benefits.

 If you chose the option of a longer online course, I’d immediately go for the best courses available. that why I include only courses that run at SoundsTrue, which is one of the best online providers of meditation-related courses and material.
 I really love this company.
 Moreover, its founder, Tammy Simons, is such a wonderful woman.
 So I recommend all of their courses.

 This first course is a classical MBSR course.

 As I said, I recommend all the courses by soundstrue, but in particular their course by Dr. Saki Santorelli (a close collaborator of Jon Kabat-Zinn, who is as you probably know the creator of the MBSR program).

 So in this course, you can be sure to stay close to the original MBSR program.
-The even included the traditional full mindfulness day included in the original MBSR program, which I have not seen in any other online meditation program.
-And frankly, where I live this day long program is not even included in the offline courses.
+They even included the traditional full day of mindfulness, as in the original MBSR program.
+I have not seen in any other online meditation program.
+And frankly, where I live, this day-long program is not even included in the in-person courses.